sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ---

-## **Step 3:** Configure "Sample Quality" and "Shading Rate" Arguments
+## **Step 3:** Configure "Sample Quality and Shading Rate" Arguments

 ![MXAO Quality Comparison](../images/configuring-immerse-shaders/mxao_quality_comparison.png)

-Sample Quality defines how many times the geometry will be taken to generate the AO, while this raises the quality and how detailed and dark the geometry is, it will also take more performance the higher it is.
+"Sample Quality" configures how many times geometry will be taken to generate the ambient occlusion.
+While this raises the quality and how detailed and dark the geometry is, it will also be harsher on performance the higher it is.

-Generally, you do not have to go past very high, however, large radius setups might require a higher Sample Quality configuration.
+Often, you will not have to go past very high, however, large radius setups might require a higher "Sample Quality" configuration.

-Shading Rate defines the size of the processed frame slices for the AO computing.
+"Shading Rate" allows the user to configure the size of the processed frame slices for the ambient occlusion.
 The larger, the better the quality will be, but also the bigger the performance hit.
-Usually half-rate balances quality and performance.

 ---